-Besides publicizing the books written by Ian Moore-Morrans, our blog here at Moomor Publishing is also carrying some of the writings of Gayle Moore-Morrans.
+Besides editing and publicizing the books written by Ian Moore-Morrans, our blog here at Moomor Publishing is also carrying some of the writings of Gayle Moore-Morrans.
 Gayle’s writing “career” began at age 8 when she wrote and illustrated her first story.
 “The New Puppy” was a hand-made folded paper “book” with stick-figure drawings.
-One copy was all that was made and Gayle has hopes of reprinting that “book” on this website if she can ever locate where she has squirreled it away.
+One copy was all that was made and Gayle had hopes of reprinting that “book” on this website if she could ever locate where she had squirreled it away.
+She finally did so in 2017 and it is now on this site.
 Little Gayle Moore started writing the story the very day that her dad, George, had awakened Gayle and her two younger sisters early one morning.
 He told them, “Go down to the basement and you’ll find a surprise!”
 There the girls discovered that the family water spaniel, Lady, had given birth to a puppy.
 No one in the family had even known Lady was pregnant.
 Gayle’s story, “The New Puppy,” celebrated that arrival.

 You’ll find an increasing number of Gayle’s writings, both new and reprints from items she has written over the years as Gayle Johannesson (1964-2003) and as Gayle Moore-Morrans (2003 to the present).
 Those can be found on this website’s HOME page and are listed below with the dates they were blogged.
 Gayle writes (or ghostwrites for Ian) all the blogposts on this site.
 However, you’ll find below a list of her own writings which will be updated as new blogs are added.